pulumi/docs/content/quickstart/kubernetes/faq.md

  *  Explicit notions of creation, deletion, and replacement.
 If we must change an immutable field in an API object, `pulumi preview` alerts the user the object must be replaced. `kubectl` does not.

- *  Pulumi exposes `pulumi preview --diff`, allowing you to see how a resource has specifically changed.
-(This was recently added to `kubectl`.)

  *  The primary interface to `kubectl` is YAML.
 Pulumi exposes a rich, multi-language SDK, and additionally supports raw Kubernetes YAML with the `yaml` namespace in the root of the Kubernetes package.